azenoff/GIPs/README.md

 # GIPs

-GEB Improvement Proposals (GIPs) describe standards for the Generalized Ethereum Bonds framework, including the current implementation of RAI, future reflex bond R&D, client APIs and keeper upgrades.
+GEB Improvement Proposals (GIPs) describe standards for the GEB framework, including the current implementation of RAI, client APIs and keeper upgrades.

 # Contributing